jeudi 8 décembre 2011

 </body>

-The head content is different from the body content.
-The body content is where we want to insert our page elements, while in the head we are going to insert the document metadata.We shouldn't overlook the importance of the head element.
+</html>We shouldn't overlook the importance of the head element.
 First of all, it is to be noted that the document metadata will not be shown on the page (while the body content is).
 Secondly, in the head is where we insert references to JavaScript libraries such as jQuery, references to external stylesheets, we embed stylesheets and document related metadata such as title, keywords and so on.

 An example: